Tag: Engineering

 The simplest method to manufacture hierarchical nanocomposites is by mechanically or ultrasonically shear-mixing CNTs into low-viscosity thermosetting resins, and then infusing or impregnating the primary fibre stack using conventional techniques such as VARTM (5; 6; 7).
 To date the most uniform dispersion of MWCNTs throughout the matrix have been achieved by shear mixing using a three-roll mill (8; 9).
 On the other hand this approach is limited to short CNTs < 1 mm at low volume fractions of 1 – 2%, which greatly limits the reinforcement potential.
 Higher volume fractions are to date not possible since the viscosity of the matrix increases rapidly with CNT content leading to incomplete infusion (10) or CNT agglomeration/depletion in different areas of the fabric (11).

 Flexural tests of hierarchical composites with glass and carbon primary fibres show that the in-plane stiffness and strength are not impaired by the MWCNTs (5; 8).
 Qiu et al. (5) actually showed an improvement in tensile strength and stiffness of a glass-fibre composite of 15.9% and 27.2% respectively, while Veedu et al. (12) showed improvements of 142% and 5% for carbon composites.
-Most importantly, as tabulated in Table 1 short beam shear (SBS) and compression shear tests (CST) have shown increases in the matrix-dominated interlaminar shear strength (ILSS) between 8% and 33%.
+Most importantly, short beam shear (SBS) and compression shear tests (CST) have shown increases in the matrix-dominated interlaminar shear strength (ILSS) between 8% and 33%.
 Scanning electron microscopy (SEM) images show that the MWCNTs in the resin lead to better fibre-to-matrix adhesion as well as pullout and rupture of the MWCNTs before final matrix failure, which consumes additional fracture energy (Figure 2).

 The SEM images also indicate that the alignment of the CNTs is heavily influenced by the direction of the resin flow during infusion and local orientation of the primary fibres (4).
 As resin infusion generally occurs in the through-thickness direction the VARTM approach can give some control in aligning the CNTs in the preferred direction for improving transverse properties, although a certain degree of random alignment remains.
 Furthermore, one study has shown (5) that functionalised MWCNTs resulted in slightly higher SBS shear modulus and strength (~3%) compared to a pristine un-functionalised MWCNTs.
 Using SEM imagery the authors showed that this stemmed from a superior interfacial bonding between the CNTs and the matrix.